oceanprotocol/contracts/docs/quickstart_bundle.md

 ### createNftWithErc20WithPool

-#### deploys a new NFT Contract, then a new ERC20 datatoken and a pool with SideStaking and Vesting contract
+#### Deploys a new NFT Contract, then a new ERC20 datatoken and a pool with SideStaking and Vesting contract

 #### Requires basetoken approval before